 The atmosphere is wonderful and the old fashioned surroundings complement the simple but delicious food to a tee.
 Viewers of The Trip may well recognise it, as Steve Coogan and Rob Brydon made it their first stop on their trip!

-Wyresdale Park is an estate that has a whole lot to offer visitors to the area and has, over the years, grown from strength to strength.
+Wyresdale Park is an estate that has a whole lot to offer visitors to the area.
+It has, over the years, grown from strength to strength.
 The family who owns it has put a lot of care into ensuring that it thrives as an estate, while helping to promote eco-tourism in the area.

-Nicky Nook at the heart of the estate is a fell that is a favourite with local walkers as it offers incredible views and once you descend you can enjoy a delicious meal or some cake and coffee at the Applestore Cafe.
+Nicky Nook at the heart of the estate is a fell that is a favourite with local walkers.
+It offers incredible views and once you descend you can enjoy a delicious meal or some cake and coffee at the Applestore Cafe.

 Fancy trying your hand at pottery?
-Bentham Pottery offers pottery classes for individuals or groups, and whether it’s your first time throwing or you already have some pottery skills but want to improve, it’s a great place to come and do some learning.
+Bentham Pottery offers pottery classes for individuals or groups.
+Whether it’s your first time throwing or you already have some pottery skills but want to improve, it’s a great place to come and do some learning.